 The Division of Occupational Psychology exists to promote the professional interests of occupational psychologists and to support the development of psychology both as a profession and as a body of knowledge and skills.

-Engage and change: Occupational psychologist's role in facilitating corporate responsibilityShow content
+Engage and change: The role of Occupational Psychologists in facilitating corporate responsibilityShow content

 This report sets out the findings from our survey and a framework for applying psychology to CR.
 It pulls together examples of models, theories and practice to apply to CR.

 The report is designed to support CR and sustainability professionals and to promote the science and practice of OPs.
 The focus is therefore on sharing ideas and information of relevance to professionals in any sector, demonstrating the work that OPs do to enable organisations to develop.

 By doing this we aim to help professionals identify priorities, establish common principles and approaches and identify opportunities for specific, crosscutting or systems-based solutions, based on the evidence base of behavioural research and insight.